 All our Speakers confirmed for this Conference

 Suzanne was born and raised in Pittsburgh's South Hills and The Om Lounge is a dream over 40 years in the making.
 Growing up, Suzanne was either reading a book, writing, or dancing.
 After taking dance and gymnastics classes, Suzanne would go home and choreograph ‘sequences’ for the neighborhood kids .
 From dancing to gymnastics, Suzanne loved movement.
 Now as a yoga instructor, Suzanne is known for her creative sequencing and transitions on the mat.

 Straight out of college, Suzanne worked as a television news producer.
 Her love for writing and creating continued and Suzanne eventually moved away from TV news and into marketing.
 Throughout her years as a working mother, Suzanne depended on her yoga practice to sustain her physically and mentally as well as ground her.
 Her interest and love of yoga led her to become a teacher.
-Suzanne completed her 200 hour yoga training and continued her advanced training with her mentors, Kate Duyn and Mary Dana Abbott in Los Angeles.
+Suzanne completed her 200 hour yoga training and continued her advanced training with Kate Duyn and Mary Dana Abbott in Los Angeles.
 After years of teaching classes, Suzanne decided to open The Om Lounge, with the intention of a space that would be more than just a yoga studio.
 It would be a yoga home.
 In addition to teaching and training other teachers, Suzanne continues to study all things yoga and is currently enrolled in her 300 hour advanced training with Faith Hunter at Embrace Yoga In Washington DC.